Brownlow Integrated College

-Brownlow Integrated College, Tullygally Road, Craigavon, County Armagh, Northern Ireland was founded in 1973 as Brownlow High School.
+Brownlow Integrated College is a controlled integrated school in Craigavon, County Armagh, Northern Ireland.
+It was founded in 1973 as Brownlow High School.
 In 1991, it became the first secondary school in Northern Ireland to transition from a state-controlled school to an integrated school.
-Mrs N Stevenson is the school's current principal.
+Mr N O'Hara is the school's current principal.

-Brownlow has about 320 pupils.
+Brownlow has about 320 pupils as of 2018.
 It is not part of the Craigavon two-tier system.
 The year 8 intake in 2018 was 64.

 Context

 Integrated Education is a Northern Ireland phenomenon, where traditionally schools were sectarian, either run as Catholic schools or Protestant schools.
 On as parental request, a school could apply to 'transition' to become Grant Maintained offering 30% of the school places to students from the minority community.
 Lagan College was the first integrated school to open in 1981.

+As of 2024, students at Brownlow Integrated College were 23% Protestant, 43% Roman Catholic and 34% other.